 Over the years, the M-65 army jacket has been featured on the backs of pop culture icons, the most memorable of which was Robert DeNiro as Travis Bickle in Taxi Driver.

 Regardless, flight jackets are some of my favorite military jackets.
-And lucky me, they’re definitely having a moment in modern men’s fashion.
+And lucky me, they’re definitely having a moment in modern men’s style.

 A-2 Flight Jacket